One in Every Crowd

 "One in Every Crowd" is a song recorded by American country music duo Montgomery Gentry.
-It was released in February 2009 as the third single from their album Back When I Knew It All.
+It was released in January 2009 as the third single from their album Back When I Knew It All.
 Eddie Montgomery, one-half of the duo, co-wrote the song with Kim Tribble and former Trick Pony bassist Ira Dean.

 Content

 "One in Every Crowd" is an up-tempo with electric guitar accompaniment, written by Eddie Montgomery (one-half of Montgomery Gentry), along with Kim Tribble and Ira Dean, the latter of whom was formerly bass guitarist in the group Trick Pony.
-Montgomery and Troy Gentry, the duo's other half, both sing lead vocals.
+Montgomery and Troy Gentry, the duo's other half, sing lead vocals.
 The verses describe a male character at a bar who rouses the patrons until they want to party with him.
 In the verse, the narrator reveals that the character being described is himself ("There's one in every crowd / And it's usually me").
 A backup chorus sings "hey y'all" after the choruses, and begins cheering before the final chorus.